top of page

 Carte credit card sign at a toll booth in Italy

-"Carte" = these lanes accept credit and debit cards.
+"Carte" = these lanes accept credit and debit cards as payment.

 unattended cash toll booth sign in Italy